Yuen Yuen Ang

 Education: PhD, Stanford University

-Ang is a Singaporean who received her BA and PhD from Colorado College and Stanford University respectively.
+A Singaporean citizen, Ang received her BA from Colorado College and her PhD from Stanford University.
 Her office is at the JHU Bloomberg Center in Washington DC.